Venetian bombardments of the Beylik of Tunis

-The Venetian bombardments of the Beylik of Tunis were a series of Venetian naval bombardments of the capital and various cities of the Beylik of Tunis in order to force Bey Hammuda ibn Ali to resume he treaty that protected Venetian shipping from harassment by the Barbary pirates.
+The Venetian bombardments of the Beylik of Tunis were a series of naval bombardments of the capital and various port cities of the Beylik of Tunis by the Venetian navy in retaliation for the support Bey Hammuda ibn Ali gave to Barbary pirates who harrassed Venetian-flagged shipping.
 The campaign lasted from 1784 to 1786, with the Venetian navy under Angelo Emo bombarding the harbour towns of Tunisia.
 The conflict dragged on until 1792, but no major naval actions were undertaken after the winter of 1786/87.